hylobates-lar/frankenmutt/README.md

 # Welcome to Frankenmutt!

  A playful mutt-generating CLI app for dog lovers.
+Includes sounds and custom ASCII dog art.

 ## Features